Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Existence and Computation

-Our next results are positive.
+6pt Our next results are positive.
 We introduce four classes of games for which an NE is guaranteed to exist.
 This characterization is tight in a sense that our inexistence example disobeys it in a minimal way.
-For classes $\G_1$ ($w_i=1$ for all $i\in N$), $\G_3$ ($c_j=1$ for all $j\in M$), and $\G_4$ ($\pi_j=\pi$ for all $j\in M$), a simply greedily algorithm shows that an NE always exists.
-We refer to Theorem \ref{thm:mat}, Correa and Queyranne~\cite{correa2012efficiency}, and Farzad et al.~\cite{DBLP:journals/cjtcs/FarzadOV08}, respectively, for a formal proof.
+For classes $\G_3$ ($s_j=1$ for all $j\in M$) and $\G_4$ ($\pi_j=\pi$ for all $j\in M$), a simply greedy algorithm shows that an NE always exists.
+We refer to Correa and Queyranne~\cite{correa2012efficiency}, and Farzad et al.~\cite{DBLP:journals/cjtcs/FarzadOV08}, respectively, for a formal proof.

-Our next result considers the number of available machines and completes the picture.
-Since our inexistence example uses three machines, out of which two are identical (in both delay and priority list), we cannot hope for a wider positive result.
+The following algorithm computes an NE for instances in the class $\G_1$, that is, $p_i=1$ for all $i \in N$.
+It assigns the jobs greedily, where in each step, a job is added on a machine on which the cost of a next job is minimized.

+\begin{theorem} If $p_i=1$ for all jobs $i \in N$, then Algorithm \ref{NEUWjobs} calculates an NE. \end{theorem} \begin{proof} Let $\sigma^{\star}$ be the schedule produced by Algorithm \ref{NEUWjobs}.
+We show that $\sigma^{\star}$ is an NE.
+Note that the jobs are assigned one after the other according to their completion time in $\sigma^{\star}$.
+That is, if $j_1$ is assigned before $j_2$ then $C_{j_1}(\sigma^{\star}) \le C_{j_2}(\sigma^{\star})$.
+Assume by contradiction that $\sigma^{\star}$ is not an NE, and let $i$ be a job that can migrate from its current machine to machine $j$ and reduce its completion time.
+Assume that if it migrates, then $i$ would be assigned as the $k$-th job on machine $j$.
+This contradicts the choice of the algorithm when the $k$-th job on machine $i$ is assigned - since $j$ should have been selected.
+If no job is $k$-th on machine $i$, then we get a contradiction to the assignment of $i$. \end{proof}